Geordie Dialect Songs

-The Blaydon Races anthem is the most famous of a quite astonishing and immensley varied repertoire of local song in dialect, a tradition of which Geordies worldwide are rightly proud.
-I think they uniquely encapsulate our culture, history, emotions and language in a delightful way.
+I have a longstanding affection for our dialect songs.
+I was born in Blaydon and that's where my interest started as the 'Blaydon Races' Geordie anthem is the most famous of a quite amazing, immensely varied repertoire of local song in dialect.
+It's a tradition of which Geordies worldwide are rightly proud.
+I think they uniquely encapsulate our culture, humour, history, emotions and language in a delightful way.
 This heritage of Tyneside and Northumbrian dialect songs goes back over centuries.

 They range from old folk songs handed down aurally, to Victorian Music Hall.
 From songs from the 1950s radio program 'Wot Cheor Geordie' to recent folk idiom and pop songs.

 My teenage interest in pop music moved on into R&B and folk blues then jazz.
 I had played guitar in my teens but then became very interested in jazz guitar.
 I left my office job to study music 1992/95 after which I taught guitar until I retired in 2006.

 My jazz playing is mostly based around the 'American Songbook' repertoire.
 This is the music of Irving Berlin, Jerome Kern, George Gershwin, Cole Porter, Rogers and Hart, Harold Arlen and so many more.
 They all represent a golden age in song writing.

 I retired from playing professionally some years ago so my remaining jazz activity now is playing at home for pleasure and my involvement with Blaydon Jazz Club.
 I helped start the club which has run continuously since 1984.
 The photograph just under the top left is from the jazz club in the early days.